heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 Regardless of the actual mechanism, JWT provisioning relies on an enrollment mechanism that establishes mutually-trusted connections between the workload and the JWT provisioner.

+# Interoperability Considerations

+TODO Speak to the issue of registration/configuration

 # Security Considerations